kaungkaunglay/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ### You have an Azure DevOps project named Project1 and an Azure subscription named Sub1.
 Sub1 contains an Azure SQL database named DB1.
 You need to create a release pipeline that uses the Azure SQL Database Deployment task to update DB1.
 Which artifact should you deploy?

 - [ ] BACPAC.
-- [x] DACPAC.
+- [ ] DACPAC.
 - [ ] LDF file.
 - [ ] MDF file.

 ### You have a free tier of an Azure DevOps organization named Contoso.
 Contoso contains 10 private projects.
 Each project has multiple jobs with no dependencies.
 The build process requires access to resource files located in an onpremises file system.
-You frequently run the jobs on five self-hosted agents but experience long build times and frequently queued builds.
+You frequently run the jobs on five self-hosted agents but e perience long build times and frequently queued builds.
 You need to minimize the number of queued builds and the time it takes to run the builds.
 What should you do?

 - [ ] Configure the pipelines to use the Microsoft-hosted agents.
-- [x] Register additional self-hosted agents.
+- [ ] Register additional self-hosted agents.
 - [ ] Purchase self-hosted parallel jobs.
 - [ ] Purchase Microsoft-hosted parallel jobs.

 ### You have an approval process that contains a condition.
 The condition requires that releases be approved by a team leader before they are deployed.
 You have a policy stating that approvals must occur within eight hours.
 You discover that deployment fail if the approvals take longer than two hours.
 You need to ensure that the deployments only fail if the approvals take longer than eight hours.
 Solution: From Post-deployment conditions, you modify the Timeout setting for post-deployment approvals.
 Does this meet the goal?

 - [ ] Yes.
-- [x] No.
+- [ ] No.

 ### You have several apps that use an Azure SQL Database named db1.
 You need to ensure that queries to db1 are tuned by Azure over time.
 The solution must only apply to db1.
 To complete this task, sign in to the Microsoft Azure portal.